OSGeo/osgeo/README.md

 ## License

-All work here is copyrighted.
+All work here is copyright.
 The Open Source Geospatial Foundation unless otherwise stated is made available to you under an appropriate [Creative Commons](https://creativecommons.org) license.

 Document licenses for software developers: